wadmp/newdocs/docs/src/tutorials/move-a-device/README.md

 ## General case

-In the block diagrams above, we assume that the client on the device was originally configured to connect to the Bootstrap Server on Server 1.
+In the block diagrams above, we assume that the client on the device was initially configured to connect to the Bootstrap Server on Server 1.

-Usually, the requirement is to move the device to a second server (Server 2), and possibly move it back again (to Server 1) at a later date.
+Usually, the requirement is to move the device to a second server (Server 2) and possibly move it back again (to Server 1) later.

 But we also need to consider the most general case.
 Imagine the device has already been moved from Server 1 to Server 2.
 Can we move it from Server 2 to Server 3?
 And from there to Server 4?